-For Group SIPP providers the vast bulk of policyholders are either advised by a suitably qualified and authorised Independent Financial Advisor or are 'sophisticated investors' or 'certified High Net Worth individuals' as defined by the FCA (see below).
-Therefore, for these providers, such as JLT, the investment aspects of the framework become an assessment of the process by which the provider ascertains that policyholders are advised or are sophisticated investors or High Net Worth.
+For Group SIPP providers the vast bulk of policyholders are either advised by a suitably qualified and authorised Independent Financial Advisor or are "sophisticated investors' as defined by the FCA (see below).
+Therefore, for these providers, such as JLT, the investment aspects of the framework become an assessment of the process by which the provider ascertains that members are advised or are "sophisticated investors."
 It becomes a wider assessment if there are policyholders who are neither.